makerfactoryio/docs/docs/development-boards/esp32/audio.md

 |DIN|SW306-4|22|**mikroBus**, SW404-5, SCL; **Camera**, SW400-6, SIOC/SCL

 ## Using the component
+Connect your 4Ω speaker at connector J300 at P and N.

 ## Sample project
 An example project for the Arduino IDE can be found in the chapter for the microphone.